In collaboration with Tasty, Easy Lamb.

 - 2 handfuls vegetables of choice finely sliced

-- 1 red chilli finely sliced, to garnish
+- 1 fresh red chilli finely sliced, to garnish

 - toasted sesame seeds to garnish